Smart bands, advanced health features and a new case design are all on Apple's mind.

 “It’s a possibility, obviously they had to miniaturize things a lot for the iPhone X so you have to go even a lot further to get it down to an Apple Watch size,” Slivka says.
 “Then you have the tacked-on battery life, that was the concern for the iPhone X.”

-We've seen patents for Touch ID both on the screen and the Digital Crown – although with the Apple Watch already secured by PIN, we feel the company would opt to integrate Face ID rather than take a backward step in older security technology.
+We’ve seen patents for Touch ID on the screen and the Digital Crown, though we feel the company would opt to integrate Face ID rather than take a backward step – especially with the Apple Watch already secured by PIN.

-In a way, we have seen development in this area, with users now able to unlock their iPhone with their Apple Watch, but there's still no front-facing camera, obviously.
+We have seen a development in this area, with users now able to unlock their iPhone with their Apple Watch, but there’s still no front-facing camera.

 Modular Apple Watch